InformaticaCloudApplicationIntegration/Service-Connectors/HealthCare/README.md

 The CMS Blue Button API:
 •	Enables a developer to register a beneficiary-facing application
 •	Enables a beneficiary to grant an application access to four years of their Part A, B, and D claims data
-•	Uses the [HL7 FHIR](https://www.hl7.org/fhir/) standard for beneficiary data and the OAuth 2.0 standard for beneficiary authorizationGeneral information on APIMATIC can be found [here](https://www.apimatic.io/).
+•	Uses the [HL7 FHIR](https://www.hl7.org/fhir/) standard for beneficiary data and the [OAuth 2.0](https://oauth.net/2/) standard for beneficiary authorization